Common Orthodontic Problems

 Underbite

-The lower jaw extends forward, causing the bottom teeth to sit in front of the top teeth.
-Severe cases may affect chewing, speech, and jaw comfort.
+The lower teeth sit in front of the upper teeth, often related to the position of the lower jaw.
+This can affect chewing, speech, and jaw comfort.